andrewdotn/crk-db/docs/CW.md

 * `/word-/` indicates a stem (primary or secondary), to which inflection is added.
 * `/-affix/` indicates a derivational suffix (primary or secondary).

+## `\fststem` **FST stem**

+This field is _not_ in the Toolbox database.
+This data only lives in the TSV version of this file.
+There are somewhere in the range of ~1,500 entries total where this information has been added.
+This data should be retrieved and added to the main entry in the dictionary database.

 ## `\gr1` **grammatical information** [multiple]

 A structured field containing information about the grammatical categories of the entry, **ex:** `singular`, `diminutive`.